MaxDunkelx/MaxDunkelx/README.md

 👋 Hi, I'm Max Dunkel
 Computer Science Graduate | Sailing Expert | Pilates Instructor | Game Developing Enthusiast Welcome to my GitHub profile!
 I'm a dedicated and passionate individual on the verge of completing my Bachelor's degree in Computer Science.
-With a keen interest in sailing, I enjoy exploring the vast oceans and harnessing the power of the wind.
-As a Pilates instructor, I believe in the importance of balance and strength, both in body and mind.

-My true passion lies in game development, particularly using the language  C++.
+My passion lies in game development, particularly using  C++.
 I love building immersive and captivating games that push the boundaries of creativity and innovation.
 Through my projects, I aim to create unique experiences that transport players into exciting virtual worlds.

 ✨ Skills and Expertise
 Proficient in C++, Java, Python, and other programming languages.